 Although in these aspects viral sounds almost the same as buzz marketing, the distinct feature is that viral marketing operates solely on social media and has a less targeted message.

 A viral campaign grows over a longer period of time until it reaches a tipping point – building slowly until it gets to a critical mass of consumers, at which point it stops being marginal and becomes mainstream.
+The main focus of every viral campaign is the campaign itself!

 However, viral campaigns are typically short-lived, and – the mass impact starts fading away after some time.